Daniele Polencic

 3. LoadBalancer

-The first three Services have a virtual IP address that is used by kube-proxy to create iptables rules.
+They all have a virtual IP address that kube-proxy uses to create iptables rules.

 But the fundamental building block of all kinds of the Services is the Headless Service.